About

 Mōhiohio

 Touch Compass is Aotearoa New Zealand’s leading professional arts organisation whose work is disability-led.
-We deliver high-quality performances and arts activations.
+We deliver high-quality performances, inclusive education, and arts activations.

-To support a stronger resilient arts sector and disability-conscious society we offer youth (tamariki/rangatahi) and adults (pakeke) community classes, school programmes and workshops, and pathways to professional development for disabled artists and practitioners and non-disabled people wishing to engage in the performing arts through creative expression.
+To support a stronger resilient arts sector and disability-conscious society we offer youth (tamariki/rangatahi) and adults (pakeke) community classes, school programmes and workshops, and pathways to professional development for disabled artists and arts practitioners, their allies, communities, and non-disabled people engaging in the performing arts through accessible creative expression.

-Founded in 1997 by Catherine Chappell MNZM we continue the mission to serve and support access to the arts for disabled people.
+Founded in 1997 by Catherine Chappell MNZM we continue the mission to serve and support access to the arts for disabled people and an opportunity for non-disabled people to grow their own awareness of lived experience.

 Our PeopleRerehua Aesthetics - We honour disability and its aesthetics as a powerful source of creativity and a specific way of navigating the world.